 These triggers in the service business could be found in the way the situation has been dealt with.

 Was the way the technician approached the problem right?

 Would the result have been better if the technician had taken a different route to solve the problem?

-Contemplating these factors becomes necessary in crisis because an ideal service response involves both technical competency and soft skills.
+Contemplating these factors becomes necessary in a crisis because an ideal service response involves both technical competency and soft skills of service technicians.
 While technical competency is required to fix the problem, soft skills such as communication, critical thinking, and execution excellence are needed to break through the initial chaos caused due to the problem and form an effective coalition to provide a resolution.